burglarhobbit/dt-object-detection/README.md

     dts exercises test --sim

 In the package `object_detection/config/default.yaml` you can specify which architecture to use, and other configuration.

+After this you can see the object detection on the topic `~duckie_image`.
+Also you can see object location in robot frame, which can be used for planning and obstacle avoidance, see topic `~object_projection`.

 ### Training Faster-RCNN